 Method Extend a garment’s life by fixing, refashioning or upcycling it.

-Explanation By fixing, refashioning or upcycling a garment, the garment’s life has been extended meaning that less new clothes will need to be produced.
+Explanation By fixing, refashioning or upcycling a garment, the garment’s life has been extended meaning that fewer new clothes will need to be produced and the resources extracted to make the garment are reused.